stockphrase/no-silo/content/courses/workshops/bibliography.md

 Take a few moments to scan though this [student essay in the Chicago style](/docs/student-chi-essay.pdf).
 Familiarize yourself with the essay's construction, noting especially how it differs from the MLA style essay.
 The following questions will help you notice some key features of the Chicago style:

-- [<i class="fas fa-circle"></i>]() How is the title page formatted compared to MLA?
+- >[<i class="fas fa-circle"></i>]() How is the title page formatted compared to MLA?

-- [<i class="fas fa-circle"></i>]() Is there anything odd about the page numbering scheme?
+- >[<i class="fas fa-circle"></i>]() Is there anything odd about the page numbering scheme?

-- [<i class="fas fa-circle"></i>]() Examine the in-text citations.
+- >[<i class="fas fa-circle"></i>]() Examine the in-text citations.
 How are they inserted?

-- [<i class="fas fa-circle"></i>]() How is the block quote handled differently in Chicago compared to MLA?
+- >[<i class="fas fa-circle"></i>]() How is the block quote handled differently in Chicago compared to MLA?

-- [<i class="fas fa-circle"></i>]() What is the relationship between the following entries on the `Notes` page: 3 and 11?
+- >[<i class="fas fa-circle"></i>]() What is the relationship between the following entries on the `Notes` page: 3 and 11?
 9 and 10; 3 and 4?

-The *Open Handbook* has detailed information on formatting of both the [MLA](https://no-silo.com/resources/open-handbook/chapter-11-mla/) and [Chicago](https://no-silo.com/resources/open-handbook/chapter-11-chi/) bibliography.
+The *Open Handbook* has detailed information on formatting of both the [MLA](https://no-silo.com/resources/open-handbook/chapter-11-mla/) and [Chicago](https://no-silo.com/resources/open-handbook/chapter-11-chi/) bibliography to guide you.

 ## Directions

 Your assignment is to “translate” this [student essay](/docs/egoist-mla-student.doc) from the MLA style into the Chicago style.
-Convert this paper in every way from an MLA paper to a Chicago one. ***Note**: you are not required to make a `Bibliography` page, just a `Notes` page for this assignment*.
+Convert this paper in every way from an MLA paper to a Chicago one: document formatting, page numbering, in-text citations, the bibliographical entries.[^1]

-- To begin, download the essay to your own computer.
-Before you make any alterations, it might be wise to write out a detailed list of things that must be “translated.”
+To begin, download the essay to your own computer.
+Before you make any alterations, it might be wise to write out a detailed list of things that must be translated.
 The list of questions above may be of great assistance to you.
 Use your handbooks to come up with your plan of action.

----
+[^1]: ***Note**: you are not required to make a `Bibliography` page, just a `Notes` page for this assignment*.

 <!---
 <i class="fa fa-cloud-upload-alt"></i> [Submit this assignment to Canvas](https://canvas.dartmouth.edu)